niallthomson/eks-workshop-v2/website/docs/fundamentals/storage/mountpoint-s3/20-introduction-to-mountpoint-for-amazon-s3.md

 Before proceeding with this section, it's important to understand the Kubernetes storage concepts (volumes, persistent volumes (PV), persistent volume claims (PVC), dynamic provisioning, and ephemeral storage) that were covered in the main [Storage](../index.md) section.

-The [Mountpoint for Amazon S3 Container Storage Interface (CSI) Driver](https://github.com/awslabs/mountpoint-s3-csi-driver) enables Kubernetes applications to access Amazon S3 objects using a standard file system interface.
-Built on [Mountpoint for Amazon S3](https://github.com/awslabs/mountpoint-s3), the Mountpoint CSI driver exposes an Amazon S3 bucket as a storage volume that containers in your Kubernetes cluster can access.
-The driver implements the [CSI](https://github.com/container-storage-interface/spec/blob/master/spec.md) specification, allowing container orchestrators (CO) to manage storage volumes effectively.
+The [Mountpoint for Amazon S3 Container Storage Interface (CSI) Driver](https://github.com/awslabs/mountpoint-s3-csi-driver) enables Kubernetes applications to access Amazon S3 objects through a standard file system interface.
+Built on [Mountpoint for Amazon S3](https://github.com/awslabs/mountpoint-s3), the Mountpoint CSI driver exposes an Amazon S3 bucket as a storage volume that containers in your Kubernetes cluster can seamlessly access.
+The driver implements the [CSI](https://github.com/container-storage-interface/spec/blob/master/spec.md) specification, allowing container orchestrators (CO) to efficiently manage storage volumes.

-The following architecture diagram illustrates how we will use Mountpoint for Amazon S3 as persistent storage for our EKS pods:
+The following architecture diagram illustrates how we will use Mountpoint for Amazon S3 as persistent storage for our Pods:

 ![Assets with S3](./assets/s3-storage.webp)